The Focused And Strategic Representation You Need In Construction Defects Litigation

-Construction law is the area of law that generally deals with owners, contractors, subcontractors, design professionals, suppliers, and consumers in the construction industry.
+Construction defect is the area of law that generally deals with owners, contractors, subcontractors, design professionals, suppliers and consumers in the construction industry.
 The construction industry can be broken down into two broad categories: commercial and residential.
-At Aultman Law, my focus is on residential construction litigation.
+At Aultman Law, our focus is on residential construction litigation.

-My firm is dedicated to representing clients in a variety of residential construction litigation matters, including:
+We are dedicated to representing clients in a variety of residential construction defect litigation matters, including:

 - contractor disputes